HBClab/uiowa-mri-course-2018/README.md

 - https://www.youtube.com/watch?v=fLuT6In4neE : 2014 HW#6 link melodic

 ### **Putting it all together for different designs**
+- http://neuropowertools.org/ : JK: do a power analysis and/or design your experiment

 ### **Putting it all together with batch scripting and documenting your steps**